 - When ready, pour out the brine, then take each chicken piece and rinse under cold water.
 Then, pat dry with paper towels.
 It’s that easy, yet it makes a huge difference in the texture and juiciness of the meat.

-How to season the Chicken Breasts with SEASONING BLEND?
+How to season the Chicken Breasts with a seasoning blend?

 Prepare the seasoning by mixing together garlic powder, onion powder, Italian seasoning, dried parsley, basil, thyme, paprika, salt, and pepper.
 Then, simply sprinkle the seasoning over the meat, or rub it.
 Make sure not to over-power the bird with too much seasoning, so keep it simple.